hendrixx-cnc/CNC-Engineering-Course-/Modules/course-foreword.md

 ---

-## Inspirational Message
+## A message to Anyone with an Interest in Mechanical Design and Engineering

-**Every great machine started as a spark of imagination.**
+**Every great machine started as a problem without an answer.**

 Let this course be your launchpad.
 Build with curiosity, learn with persistence, and create with passion.
-The future of fabrication is in your hands—make it extraordinary.
+You are the future of innovation human progress.

 ---